rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/advanced_settings.md

 ![auto_assign_feature](https://cloud.githubusercontent.com/assets/8191145/6750093/e7fb5ba8-cf1c-11e4-82f0-fbc42cf01115.png)

-##### i.
+#### i.
 When first followup is added to a ticket by any staff member

-If this option is selected then the ticket will be assigned to the staff member who adds the first followup to the client's ticket
+If this option is selected then the ticket will be assigned to the staff member who adds the **first followup** to the customer's ticket

-##### ii.
-When first followup is added to a ticket by any staff member
+#### ii.
+When any followup is added to a ticket by any staff member

-If this option is selected then the ticket will automatically be assigned to any staff member who answers the ticket.
+If this option is selected then the ticket will automatically be assigned to **any** staff member who answers the ticket.

-###2 .
+### 2 .
 Enable auto response

 Auto Response feature is used to send predefined response messages automatically to anyone who sends mail to a particular mailbox or creates a ticket by filling the support form.

 Auto response message is useful to instantly notify the customers who create a ticket during Off hours.

-#####i.
-Set up Auto response feature for Helpdesk by clicking Enable.

 ![Auto Response](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/98282b6aef/Auto_Response.png)

-#####ii.
+### i.
 Select working shift.

+#### a) Dayshift

- a) **Dayshift**- Select weekdays and hours of operation for the dayshift.
+Select weekdays and hours of operation for the dayshift.
 When customers create tickets in times other than those saved in this setting, they will receive the auto response message.

 ![dayshift](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/59b8decd0d/dayshift.png)